Dareh123/FAAST/README.md

 Note : for now it's a POC that works in a few cases, the goal is to generalize the concept to detect many more vulns, understand how to reach them dynamically, and exploit them.

-In the demo below, the agent will spot an sql injection and a command injection in source code (SAST), understand how to reach them, understand how to launch the application and finally exploit the two vulnerabilities in the live environment (DAST) with a browser :
+In the demo below, the agent will spot an sql injection and a command injection in source code (SAST), understand how to reach them, and finally exploit the two vulnerabilities in the live environment (DAST) with a browser :

 ![Demo](./demo.gif)

 ## Features

 Static Analysis (SAST): Uses LLM to identify vulnerabilities in the source code, but the architecture is modular so that it can use any traditional SAST tool.
 Saves the context of each vulnerability to know how to reach it later on with the DAST
-Autonomous launch : Understands from the codebase how to launch the web app, before going for the DAST
 Dynamic Analysis (DAST): Automatically exploits and verifies vulnerabilities in the running application
 Vulnerability verification : Uses LLM to verify if the exploited vulnerability with the DAST agent is confirmed

 ## Coming next

+- [x] Simpler and direct App launcher
 - [ ] Use open-source SAAST tool for detecting more vulnerabilities
 - [ ] Improved vulnerability path tracing
-- [ ] Simpler and direct App launcher
 - [ ] Improved exploit verification
 - [ ] Vision capabilities